Qingfengxl/patch-magisk-on-windows/README.md

 this pre-built magiskboot download form google search result some website and its really useful thank you who built this magiskboot thank you!!!

+# It will only work some non-sar devices
+  tested on my Xiaomi 5X (tiffany) MIUI 12 android 9 ported form MistyRain...